“Honouring the memory of Australian war correspondents”

 In 2015, the Centenary of the Gallipoli landings and the seminal writings and dispatches of War Correspondents such as Charles Bean, the C.E.W.
-Bean Foundation is working towards completion of a memorial to those War Correspondents, Photographers and Artists that captured and recorded Australian activities in all wars.
-It is expected that the War Correspondents Memorial will be completed and dedicated in September 2015 in the grounds of the Australian War Memorial in Canberra.
+Bean Foundation has worked towards completion of a memorial to those War Correspondents, Photographers and Artists that captured and recorded Australian activities in all wars.
+The War Correspondents Memorial was completed and dedicated in September 2015 in the grounds of the Australian War Memorial in Canberra.
 The Board is very grateful for the donations and support pledged by Australians from all walks of life.

 The then Australian Prime Minister, Hon Tony Abbott MP was the Guest of Honour at the CEW Bean Foundation Dinner on 15 April 2014 at the Australian War Memorial in Canberra.
 The PM was introduced by Dr Brendan Nelson, Director of the AWM and also a Director of the CEW Bean Foundation.
 The night was hosted by Rodney Cavalier, Chair of the CEW Bean Foundation, and host to 150 guests from the military, media, politics and industry.
 More details are here http://www.npc.org.au/cew/reading.html